Sparkier/book_summary/README.md

 The general setup is only necessary the first time.

 #### Environment (Recommended, but optional)

- 1. Install conda as Python environment (e.g. miniconda).
+ 1. Install [miniconda](https://docs.conda.io/projects/miniconda/en/latest/index.html) as Python environment.
  2. Press STRG + SHIFT + P and search for Python: Create Environment > Conda.

-(Here you can find more information regarding environments `https://code.visualstudio.com/docs/python/environments`)
+[Here](https://code.visualstudio.com/docs/python/environments) you can find more information regarding environments.

 #### Interpreter
 To select an interpreter, press STRG + SHIFT + P and search for Python: Select Interpreter.